radrow/ddtrace/SCENARIOS.md

 00:013:034	| M0:	I0 !
 R(s)
 ```

-Here, the service `0` is programmed to reply to the initial call after a short
+Here, the service `0` is programmed to response to the initial call after a
-delay.
+short delay.
 In more details:

 1. Monitor of service `0` receives a call from the initiator of session `s`
 2. Monitor of service `0` picks the message from its inbox
 3. Monitor of service `0` forwards (sends) the message to the service `0`
 4. Service `0` receives the message
 5. Service `0` waits for 10 milliseconds
-6. Service `0` sends back a reply to its monitor
+6. Service `0` sends back a response to its monitor
-7. Monitor of service `0` receives the reply from its service
+7. Monitor of service `0` receives the response from its service
-8. Monitor of service `0` picks the reply from its inbox
+8. Monitor of service `0` picks the response from its inbox
-9. Monitor of service `0` sends the reply back to the session initiator
+9. Monitor of service `0` sends the response back to the session initiator

 ## Overview of provided scenarios